NASAWorldWind/WebWorldWind/.github/ISSUE_TEMPLATE.md

 **Important notice:** Official NASA WorldWind development is suspended, beginning April 5th, 2019.
-This suspension also applies to the WorldWind geospatial data web services that operated at NASA Ames Research Center (ARC), and which are configured as the default services for geospatial data consumption in the WorldWind 3D globe (imagery, elevations and place names).
+This suspension also applies to the WorldWind geospatial data web services that operated at NASA Ames Research Center (ARC), and which are configured by default for geospatial data consumption in the WorldWind 3D globe (imagery, elevations and place names).

 If your WorldWind-based application is not retrieving imagery or elevations, it may be that it's attempting to access